-We respectfully invite attention to the newly improved "Model Melodeons" as we think they will be tound to be superior in many respects to any others.
-Please examine them carefully, and test them will, paying attention, among other things, to the following points, viz: lst.-Their superior quality of tone.
+We respectfully invite attention to the newly improved "Model Melodeons" as we think they will be found to be superior in many respects to any others.
+Please examine them carefully, and test them will, paying attention, among other things, to the following points, viz: let.-Their superior quality of tone.
 2d.-Their great power of tone.
 3d.-Their perfect equality of tone.
 4th.-Their prompt and even action.
 5th.-Their beautiful style of finish.
 6th.-Their durability.
 7th.-Their excellent tune.
 8th.-Their cheapness.
-Mason & Hamlin have great facilities in the manufacture of these Instruments.
-Mr. Hamlin humself has probably had more actual practical experience in the business, than any other man, having been constantly engaged in it from the time they were first introduced;-for more than six years he has had the entire superintendence of the tuning and mechanical departments of the most extensive Melodeon manufactory in the United States.
+Mason & Hamlin have great facilities in the manufacture of these lastraments.
+Mr. Hamlin himself has probably had more actual practical expersence in the business, than any other man, having been constantly engaged in it from the time they were first introduced;-for more than six years he has had the entire superintendence of the tuning and mechanical departments of the most extensive Melodeon manufactory in the United States.
 They have engaged the very best of mechanics in the different departments of manufacture; those who have had long experience, many of them having worked at similar instruments from the time of their invention.
 From Voicers and Tuners are acknowledged to be the most expert in the country.
-The voicing and tuning of the Melodeon is the most difficult part in its manufacture.
-On this depends mainly, the quality and quantity of tone, and the durability of the reed.
+The voicing and tuning of the Melodeon is the most difficult part in its manufacture, on this depends mainly, the quality and quantity of tone, and the durability of the reed.
 They make it their first great cardinal principle, that every instrument be as perfect in all respects as possible, and each one, before leaving the manufactory, undergoes a close examination from both of the partners; and none are allowed to go forth, in which the slightest defect, either in the case, or in the interior of the Instrument, can be detected.
-By adhering strictly to this principle, they trust to secure the confidence and patronage of the public.
+By adhering strictly to this principle, they trust to secure the confidence and patronage of t following opinious in regard to the "Model ns," from distinguished musicians, we select for publication.